-The Company adopted stock ownership guidelines for its executive officers in February 2013.
+The Company adopted stock ownership guidelines for its executive officers in February 2013 and amended in November 2020.
 The Company's stock ownership guidelines for its executive officers are intended to align the interests of the Company's executive officers and the Company's stockholders by requiring executives to accumulate and retain a meaningful amount of the Company's stock.
 Under the Company's guidelines, the executive officers must comply with the following ownership requirements: